top of page

 Preserve areas with high groundwater recharge potential

-Groundwater is the source of water for agriculture in the Region, and for nearly 40 percent of the Region’s population.
+Groundwater is the source of water for agriculture in the Region, and for nearly 40% of the Region’s population.
 Preserving the Region’s primary environmental corridors and prime farmland will preserve substantial areas in the Region with the highest recharge potential.

 Focus urban development in areas that can be efficiently served by essential municipal facilities and services